-Plaintiffs allege that the nation's leading poultry processors and two consulting companies conspired to depress the compensation paid to workers at poultry processing plants.
-Specifically,

-Plaintiffs allege that Defendants entered into two unlawful agreements in violation of the Sherman Act, 15 U.S.C. § 1: (1) a per se illegal agreement to fix compensation for poultry processing workers; and (2) an agreement to exchange competitively sensitive compensation information, in violation of the rule of reason.
+Plaintiffs allege that the nation's leading poultry processors and two consulting companies conspired to depress the compensation paid to workers at poultry processing plants, hatcheries, feed mills, and complexes.
+Specifically, Plaintiffs allege that Defendants entered into two unlawful agreements in violation of the Sherman Act, 15 U.S.C. § 1: (1) a per se illegal agreement to fix compensation for poultry processing workers; and (2) an agreement to exchange competitively sensitive compensation information, in violation of the rule of reason.
 Defendants have denied Plaintiffs' allegations.

-This action was initiated on August 30, 2019.
+This action has been pending for over two years, having been initially filed on August 30, 2019.
 ECF No. 1.
 Defendants moved to dismiss Plaintiffs' First Amended Complaint on March 2, 2020.
 See, e.g., ECF No. 341.
 The Court granted those motions in part and denied them in part, without prejudice.
 ECF No. 379.
 On November 2, 2020, Plaintiffs filed their Second Amended Complaint, which, as the Court later found, cured the pleading defects that the Court had identified in the First Amended Complaint.
 ECF Nos.
 386, 414, 415.

-Defendants have filed their Answers, and the parties have commenced discovery, serving and responding to document requests and interrogatories.
+Following the filing of the Second Amended Complaint, the parties commenced discovery, serving and responding to document requests and interrogatories.
 See, e.g., ECF No. 431.
+Two of the settling defendants-WMS and George's-also produced documents in November and December of 2021.